westoque/cookie_inspector/README.md

 # Cookie Inspector

-The missing Cookie manager for the Chrome Browser.
-Adds a "cookies" panel in the inspector panel.
-Use it to manage cookies in chrome.
+Missing cookie manager for Google Chrome.
+Edit and create cookies right in the Developer Tools.

 Features: